 Est. AD 161 · Members: 1 · Growth: 0.00%

-Extreme Stoicism is the world's most rigorous practice of not reacting to things.
+Extreme Stoicism is the world's most rigorous practice of refusing assent to unhelpful impressions.
 We do not celebrate wins.
 We do not mourn losses.
-We stare at a wall until the wall blinks first.
+We greet fate at the door, coldly, on time.

 Fig. 1 — Composure, verified.